zyrolasting/denxi/examples/extend-ln/README.md

 This launcher behaves like `ln -s` in terms of HTTPS URLs.
-It bypasses Xiden's package management subsystem entirely, and issues links to individual data files using `xiden/state`.
+It bypasses Denxi's package management subsystem entirely, and issues links to individual data files using `denxi/state`.

 Useful for data that you intend to verify yourself.
 Unsafe for security-critical automations.